 Virtue: The sidewalk patio is now open at this Hyde Park gem, where you can enjoy elevated versions of Southern cuisine.

 Park & Field: There’s no better spot to catch the game or enjoy weekend brunch than the Park & Field patio in Logan Square.

 ROOH: This modern Indian spot in the West Loop has added a dome tent outfitted with 17-foot ceilings.

 BOKA: This intimate patio is a scenic spot to enjoy BOKA’s seasonal multi-course menu.

 Frontier: Cozy up to the outdoor fireplace on Frontier’s all-weather patio.
 The glass enclosure of this Wicker Park patio keeps the elements away while you enjoy hearty, meat-focused fare.

 Formento’s: In the West Loop, Formento’s is open for outdoor dining on their heated patio.

-Piccolo Sogno: A perennial West Loop favorite, this classic Italian spot has added a large tent to their garden patio.
+Piccolo Sogno: A perennial favorite, this classic Italian spot reopens Jan.
+19, 2021 with a large tent on their garden patio.

 The Royal Grocer & Co.: This Bucktown spot has one of the neighborhoods largest patios, including clear coverings, heaters, and an outdoor fireplace.

 NoMi Kitchen: Grab a seat in the gorgeous garden lounge at NoMi, the Michigan Avenue’s hot spot known for sushi, cocktails, extensive wine list, and endless views.